wp-plugins/wpi-designer-button-shortcode/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create Buttons & Call-To-Action Buttons anywhere in wordpress using button shortcode [wpi_designer_button]
+Create Buttons & Call-To-Action (CTA) Buttons anywhere in wordpress using button shortcode [wpi_designer_button]

 == Description ==

-> WPi Designer Button Shortcode plugin is used to create beautiful buttons & Call to Action (CTA) Buttons.
-It has small designer studio where you can design or style elements using simple user interface. this plugin conists of below features.
+> WPi Designer Button Shortcode plugin is used to create beautiful buttons & Call to Action Buttons.
+It has small designer studio where you can style buttons & other elements using simple user interface.
+This plugin conists of below features.

 > 1. Creating beautiful buttons.
 > 2. Creating call-to-action buttons.